TanjaKec/DataLiteracy/content/module2/Visualisation/_index.en.markdown

 weight: 3
 ---

-Most of you, if not all, will be familiar with creating the graphs in Excel.
+Most of you, if not all, will be familiar with creating graphs in Excel.
 Software such as Excel has a predefined set of menu options for plotting the data that is the focus of the end result: "pretty graph".
 Those types of menus assume data to be in a format ready for plotting, which when you get raw data is hardly the case.
 You are probably going to have to organise and wrangle your data to make it ready for effective visualisation.

 ### Grammar of Graphics